zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - It is far better to say “magic,” than “complexity” or “emergence”; the latter words create an illusion of understanding.
 Wiser to say “magic,” and leave yourself a placeholder, a reminder of work you will have to do later.

+- There are some mental searches that we secretly wish would fail; and when the prospect of success is uncomfortable, people take the earliest possible excuse to give up.

 - If you don’t have enough experience to regenerate beliefs when they are